anagha-microsoft/ncr-mlops-hol/lab-guide/1-Provisioning.md

 1. Navigate into the resource group from #1.0.2 above<br>
 2. Click on "+ Add" and type "Azure Machine Learning"<br>
 3. Follow the steps below to provision the service<br>
+Ensure you pick thje same region as your resource group <br>
 ![aml-1](../images/0001-create-aml-1.png)
 <br>
 <hr>